 But first I will drink coffee and watch television.
-It's the easier option.
+It's the easier and more attractive option.
 And while I watch television, I can think about the cleaning and tidying.
 There's certainly plenty of that to do.

-The cleaning and tidying will take time, and it will take me away from the television which is nice to watch.
+The cleaning and tidying will take a lot of time, and it will take me away from the television.
 And maybe today I won't have time to clean anyway because I may decide to go out into town.
 I'll think about it while I watch the television.

 I see a candy wrapper on the floor the other side of the coffee table.
-But to throw it away means getting up out of my chair; so I guess it can wait.
+But to throw it away means getting up out of my chair; so it can wait till later.